-- Introducing a puppy to an older dog
+- How to introduce a new puppy to your dog

 - Making the first introductions

-- Keep everyone calm while introducing the new dog
+- Keep everyone calm while introducing new puppy to dogs

 - Keep the first interactions short

-- How to introduce a dog to a cat or kitten
+- How to introduce dog to cat or kitten

 - Keep both your dog and your cat relaxed

 - Keep both your pets safe during their first interactions